 - Gather your supplies.

 - Pour concrete dry mixture in a 1/4 or 1/2 way up into the planter.
+It is really dusting, so you may consider wearing a mask.

 - Add about a gallon of water and stir using a shovel or tool.